SuperTardig/so_long/README.md

   - It must be surrounded by walls
 # Bonus
 The bonus requirements for this project are as follows:
-  - Create an enemy patrol wich makes you lose the game
+  - Create an enemy patrol which makes you lose the game
   - Add some animations
   - Display the movement count on the screen
  # Usage